ethereumclassic/ethereumclassic.github.io/content/blog/2023-01-25-ethereums-social-consensus-vs-ethereum-classics-code-is-law/index.zh.md

 Code Is Law philosophy has the knowledge at its root that superficial things like funds recoveries, returns to legitimate owners, and other on-chain manual interventions are wrong, not right.
 And they are wrong because nothing guarantees that such human interventions will not be used against the capital, applications, and transactions of users.

 For Code Is Law to be true, and it is true in ETC, the ledger must be inviolable and immutable.
-"The greater good" is a false promise, it is actually completely opposite to the safety of the property, agreements, and transactions of individuals.
+"The greater good" in Social Consensus is a false promise, it is actually completely opposite to the safety of the property, agreements, and transactions of individuals.

 Proof of work is the only mechanism known to man that guarantees permissionlessness, decentralization, censorship resistance, and immutability.
 And, these features guarantee no discrimination against any nationality, culture, creed, politics, race, or human condition.